 Google said the data collection was entirely done by Tech Mahindra and Genesys, adding that the service will be available in more than 50 Indian cities by the end of this year.

-Myriam Daniel, vice president of Google Maps experiences, said Street View images will blur individuals’ faces and license plates to address privacy concerns.
+Myriam Daniel who is the vice president of Google Maps experiences, said Street View images will blur faces of people and license plates to address privacy concerns.

 Google has also announced a partnership with India’s Central Pollution Control Board to provide information on air quality via Maps.
 Read about Snapchat Business – A Great Way to Promote Your Brand

 Google usually collects the photos for street views through cameras fitted into the cars and bikes.
 The 10 cities in which the service has been introduced includes Amritsar, Vadodara, Ahmednagar, Nashik, Delhi, Hyderabad, Pune, Mumbai, Bengaluru, Chennai and some other surrounding areas.